LaSTUS-TALN-UPF/TSAR-2022-Shared-Task/README.md

 ## Dataset Compilation and Baselines

-A paper describing the compilation of the datasets for English, Portuguese and Spanish that includes several experiments with two state-of-the-art approaches for Lexical Simplification will be published soon at this link: https://www.frontiersin.org/articles/10.3389/frai.2022.991242
+A paper describing the compilation of the datasets for English, Portuguese and Spanish that includes several experiments with two state-of-the-art approaches for Lexical Simplification has been published at this link: https://www.frontiersin.org/articles/10.3389/frai.2022.991242

 [Lexical Simplification Benchmarks for English, Portuguese, and Spanish](https://www.frontiersin.org/articles/10.3389/frai.2022.991242).<br/>